jarrarhaider1214/docs/pages/user-guide/components/credentials-profile/credentials-profile.md

 7. Select **Team** from drop-down to share access of this profile.

 8. Click **Save**.
 You will now be able to select this profile from drop-down for future applications.

+   > Profiles saved while configuring the Application will also appear in Credentials Profile menu.
+User can update or edit the saved profiles by navigating to the credential profiles.

    ![2](imgs/2.jpg)